Kevin J. Boyle

 Bell, Kathleen P., Kevin J. Boyle and Jonathan R. Rubin, (eds.).
 2006.
 Economics of Rural Land-Use Change.
 Ashgate Publishers: UK.

 Heal, Geoffrey M., Edward B. Barbiere, Kevin J. Boyle, Alan P. Covich, Steven P. Gloss, Carlton H. Hershner, John P. Hoehn, Catherine M. Pringle, Stephen Polasky, Kathleen Segerson, and Kristin Schrader-Frechette.
 2005.
 Valuing Ecosystem Services: Toward Better Environmental Decision-Making.
 The National Academies Press: Washington, DC.

 Bergstrom, John C., Kevin J. Boyle, and Gregory L. Poe (eds.).
 2001.
 The Economic Value of Water Quality.
 Edward Elgar Publishing, Inc.: Cheltenham, UK.

 Our undergraduate degree in real estate is an innovative program that blends academic learning with professional practice.
 This is accomplished by the academic program being offered and supported by Virginia Tech faculty from multiple disciplines and industry professionals.
-The Virginia Tech Program in Real Estate prepares future leaders in the broadly defined real estate profession, and educates students about real estate from initial project conceptualization through construction to management or sale.
+The Blackwood Department of Real Estate prepares future leaders in the broadly defined real estate profession, and educates students about real estate from initial project conceptualization through construction to management or sale.

 We are on the frontier of education today.
 Students are provided with an excellent academic foundation for their education, but they do more than sit in a classroom and listen to faculty lectures.
 The core real estate courses are experiential and provide opportunities for students to interact with successful real estate professionals.
 Students, under the guidance and mentorship of faculty and industry professionals, learn to work in a team environment to solve complex challenges facing real estate development projects.